pingcap/docs/as-of-timestamp.md

 # Read Historical Data Using the `AS OF TIMESTAMP` Clause

-This document describes how to use the [Stale Read](/stale-read.md) feature with the `AS OF TIMESTAMP` clause to read historical data in TiDB, including specific usage examples and strategies for saving historical data.
+This document describes how to perform the [Stale Read](/stale-read.md) feature using the `AS OF TIMESTAMP` clause to read historical data in TiDB, including specific usage examples and strategies for saving historical data.

 TiDB supports reading historical data through a standard SQL interface, which is the `AS OF TIMESTAMP` SQL clause, without the need for special clients or drivers.
 After data is updated or deleted, you can read the historical data before the update or deletion using this SQL interface.